tonethar/IGME-330-Master/notes/firebase-2.md

 };
 ```

+- Note that we are saving everything under a new node named `scores2`
 - Test it by submitting multiple scores under the same username, and then head to the firebase console, you should only see the last score submitted:

 ![screenshot](_images/firebase-11.jpg)